BuffaloBorn/timetracker/COMMANDS.md

 [Rails Cast](railscasts.com/)

-CSS frameworks: Foundation and Bootstrao is a great addition to your skillset.
+CSS frameworks: Foundation and Bootstrap is a great addition to your skillset.